FrankKooij/Soma/README.md

 - we need to link the call and the footnote (using `id`, `href` and the callback);
 - because the footnote is not a direct child of `aside` (there’s a `p` and a `span` in between), **iBooks will display this footnote** at the end of the XHTML document—you may want to add a horizontal rule before, as in print books.

-On the one hand, **if you’re publishing in the iBookStore only, changing the markup is your call.** You’d probably be better with Ulysses’ default output.
+On the one hand, **if you’re publishing in the iBookStore only, changing the markup is your call.** You’d probably be better off with Ulysses’ default output.

 On the other hand, **if you want to publish anywhere else, you got no choice.** Footnotes’ UX will be abysmal as they won’t work properly.
 Then some readers will say that you don’t know shit because you can’t hyperlink.
 Finally you’ll get a bad rap and it’s game over.